Skip to main content

 Diagnosis

-Your veterinarian will likely perform a complete blood profile, urinalysis, serology, and electrolyte panel to identify possible parasite infection.
+Currently, there is no USDA-approved diagnostic test to identify Chagas disease in animals.
+We are the first to develop an easy-to-use Chagas diagnostic test that will be USDA-approved.
+Today, a veterinarian will perform a complete blood profile, urinalysis, serology, and electrolyte panel to identify possible parasite infection.
 The examination might also include an echocardiogram, ultrasound, or radiograph to look for signs of heart and pulmonary disease.
-Testing—an Indirect Immunofluorescence Assay (IFA) test—is used to analyze your pet’s blood for antibodies against the parasite.
-Vets use this highly sensitive screening tool to identify dogs with Chagas disease.

 Treatment

-Vida Pharmacal has been developing a treatment for Chagas over the past 11 years.
-During that time, we’ve tested it extensively in dogs, monkeys, and marine mammals.
-The drug will be submitted for review by Center for Veterinary Medicine (CVM)—a division of the Federal Food and Drug Administration (FDA)—for veterinary use.
+Vida Pharmacal is developing a treatment for Chagas disease in dogs and cats.
+The therapeutic has been tested exensively in dogs, cats, non-human primates, and marine mammals.
+Drug development is moving forward rapidly and will be submitted for review by the U.S. Food and Drug Administration (FDA) for veterinary use.

 Canines, Treated